briandrum/codes.forchagrin.com/_chapters/chapter-333-ovi-willful-misconduct-speed.md

     4. _(4)_ If an offender's driver's or occupational driver's license or permit or nonresident operating privilege is suspended under subsection (h) of this section and if Ohio R.C.
-4510.13 permits the court to grant limited driving privileges, the court may grant the limited driving privileges in accordance with that section.
+[4510.13][ORC Section 4510.13] permits the court to grant limited driving privileges, the court may grant the limited driving privileges in accordance with that section.
 If division (A)(7) of that section requires that the court impose as a condition of the privileges that the offender must display on the vehicle that is driven subject to the privileges restricted license plates that are issued under Ohio R.C.
-4503.231, except as provided in division (B) of that section, the court shall impose that condition as one of the conditions of the limited driving privileges granted to the offender, except as provided in division (B) of Ohio R.C.
-4503.231.
+    [4503.231][ORC Section 4503.231], except as provided in division (B) of that section, the court shall impose that condition as one of the conditions of the limited driving privileges granted to the offender, except as provided in division (B) of Ohio R.C.
+[4503.231][ORC Section 4503.231].

     5. _(5)_ If title to a motor vehicle that is subject to an order of criminal forfeiture under this section is assigned or transferred and division (B)(2) or (3) of Ohio R.C.
-4503.234 applies, in addition to or independent of any other penalty established by law, the court may fine the offender the value of the vehicle as determined by publications of the national auto dealers association.
+[4503.234][ORC Section 4503.234] applies, in addition to or independent of any other penalty established by law, the court may fine the offender the value of the vehicle as determined by publications of the national auto dealers association.
 The proceeds of any fine so imposed shall be distributed in accordance with division (C)(2) of that section.

     6. _(6)_ In all cases in which an offender is sentenced under subsection (h) of this section, the offender shall provide the court with proof of financial responsibility as defined in Ohio R.C.
-4509.01.
+[4509.01][ORC Section 4509.01].
 If the offender fails to provide that proof of financial responsibility, the court, in addition to any other penalties provided by law, may order restitution pursuant to Ohio R.C.
-2929.18 or 2929.28 in an amount not exceeding five thousand dollars ($5,000) for any economic loss arising from an accident or collision that was the direct and proximate result of the offender's operation of the vehicle before, during or after committing the offense for which the offender is sentenced under subsection (h) of this section.
+[2929.18][ORC Section 2929.18] or 2929.28 in an amount not exceeding five thousand dollars ($5,000) for any economic loss arising from an accident or collision that was the direct and proximate result of the offender's operation of the vehicle before, during or after committing the offense for which the offender is sentenced under subsection (h) of this section.

     7. _(7)_ A court may order an offender to reimburse a law enforcement agency for any costs incurred by the agency with respect to a chemical test or